 Before you create anything, write down the topic.
 Then ask: which of the four does this hit?

 If you can name at least one clearly, keep going.
-If you can’t, rethink the topic.
+If you cannot, rethink the topic.

-Here’s how it works for me.
-Let’s say I have an idea for a post about prompt engineering.
+Here is how it works for me.
+Say I have an idea for a post about prompt engineering.
 That sounds like a good topic.
 But “prompt engineering” is a feature.
 Nobody wakes up thinking “I need better prompts today.”

 They wake up thinking “I spent an hour writing and it still sounds robotic.”
-That’s the pain.
+That is the pain.
 The outcome is “sound like yourself in half the time.”
-The four-things filter turns a generic topic into one that matters.

 Before filter: How to write better prompts for AI.